kallookoo/wp-no-base-permalink/readme.txt

 The options above are optional and generate their own rewrite rules.

-Compatible with WPML Plugin and WordPress Multisite.
+Compatible with WPML Plugin and WordPress Multisite partially.

 Read the [FAQ](https://wordpress.org/plugins/wp-no-base-permalink/faq/) before use.